John Loike: Biography

 Journal of Cell Biology, New England Journal of Medicine, Lancet, PNAS, PlosOne, Journal of Biological Chemistry and The Scientist.
 In addition he has authored or co-authored several books.

 He is the Director for Special Programs for the Center for Bioethics in Columbia University and is a faculty member of the Department of Physiology and Cellular Biophysics at Columbia University College of Physicians and Surgeons.
 He is also the founder and faculty editor of the Columbia University Journal of Bioethics.

-Loike has published many ground-breaking articles on bioethics and specifically deals with bioethics from a Jewish perspective, for which he often teams with Rabbi Dr. Moshe David Tendler.
+Loike has published many ground-breaking articles on bioethics and specifically deals with bioethics from a Jewish perspective, for which he often teamed with Rabbi Dr. Moshe David Tendler during the latter's lifetime.
 His articles have dealt with such issues as stem cells, cloning, neuroethics, bioterrorism, and the interface of science and religion.
 Many of these issues are hotly debated around the world, and specifically in Israel, where religious leaders have a big influence in public policy.
 Loike has weighed in on these issues in Israeli forums, leading to policy changes there.
 Serving on a Rabbinical Council of America panel on stem cell research, Loike highlighted scientific innovations that could allow for additional research, while alleviating the ethical questions posed by the scientific use of embryonic stem cells.